vtereshkov/umka-lang/spec.md

 A function or method declaration can be either a complete definition that includes the function block, or a *prototype* declaration if the function block is omitted.
 A prototype should be resolved somewhere below in the same module by duplicating the declaration, now with the function block.
 If a prototype is not resolved, it is considered an external C/C++ function.
 If such a function has not been registered via the Umka API, it is searched in the shared library (Umka implementation file) `mod.umi`, where `mod` is the current module name.
 If the library does not exist or contains no such function, an error is triggered.

 Function and method declarations are only allowed in the module scope.
 In the block scope, functions should be declared as constants or variables of a function type.
 Methods cannot be declared in the block scope.

 The method receiver type should be a pointer to any declared type, except interface types.
+Methods should be declared in the same module as the method receiver type name.

 Syntax: